FloorplanQA: A Benchmark for Spatial Reasoning in LLMs using Structured Representations: Related Work

-Evaluations of large language models' spatial understanding have been conducted in studies like \mybold{Evaluating Spatial Understanding of Large Language Models}~\cite{yamada_evaluating_2024}, which assesses the spatial reasoning capabilities of LLMs through structured tasks.
-Additionally, benchmarks such as \mybold{BALROG}~\cite{paglieri_balrog_2025} test agentic reasoning in game environments, further exploring the spatial and decision-making abilities of language and vision-language models.
-While these efforts reveal important limitations in high-level spatial understanding, our benchmark isolates low-level geometric reasoning in structured layouts, providing fine-grained and task-specific insights into models' spatial competence.
-Recent 3D-LLM surveys such as~\citet{ma2024when} cover tasks like navigation and interaction, but not symbolic spatial reasoning. \mybold{PlanQA} fills this gap by testing raw spatial competence from structured layouts without multimodal input.
+Evaluations of large language models' spatial understanding have been conducted in studies like Evaluating Spatial Understanding of Large Language Models~\cite{yamada_evaluating_2024}, which assesses spatial reasoning through natural language descriptions of qualitative relations (e.g., "left of," "above"), without numeric coordinates or metric computation.
+Additionally, benchmarks such as BALROG~\cite{paglieri_balrog_2025} test agentic reasoning in game environments (NetHack, BabyAI, etc.), where spatial reasoning emerges implicitly through sequential navigation commands rather than explicit geometric inference.
+While these efforts reveal important limitations in high-level spatial understanding, our benchmark isolates low-level geometric reasoning over structured coordinate-based layouts, requiring models to compute distances, angles, collision-free paths, and spatial unions directly from symbolic representations.
+Recent 3D-LLM surveys, such as \citet{ma2024when}, cover tasks like embodied navigation and interaction, but not symbolic geometric reasoning from structured layouts.

-\mybold{PlanQA} addresses the gap in existing benchmarks by directly evaluating structured spatial inference from symbolic room layouts.
-Unlike prior benchmarks relying on raw images or focusing on commonsense spatial language, \mybold{PlanQA} provides explicit spatial representations (object coordinates and dimensions) and tests models' abilities to perform precise spatial reasoning tasks, such as calculating distances, assessing visibility, and verifying object fit within a controlled setting.